 Executing all Processors is done with a single call to world.process().
 This will call the process method on all assigned Processors, in order of their priority.
 This is usually called once per frame update of your game.:

-Note: You can pass any args you need to world.process(), but you must also make sure to recieve them properly in the process() methods of your Processors.
+Note: You can pass any args you need to world.process(), but you must also make sure to receive them properly in the process() methods of your Processors.
 For example, if you pass a delta time argument as world.process(dt), your Processor’s process() methods should all receive it as: def process(self, dt): This is appropriate for libraries such as pyglet, which automatically pass a delta time value into scheduled methods.